MSLNZ/msl-network/docs/ssh.rst

             # Implementing this method allows for the RPiService to be
             # shut down remotely by MyClient.
 MyClient can also include
             # *args and **kwargs to the shutdown_service() method.
+            # If there is nothing that needs to be performed before the
-            # Once the RPiService receives the request to shut down it
+            # RPiService shuts down then just return None.
-            # should clean up all system resources (e.g., close file handles)
-            # and then call the private self._shutdown() method to disconnect
+            # After the shutdown_service() method returns, the RPiService
+            # will automatically wait for all Futures that it is currently
+            # executing to either finish or to be cancelled before the
-            # the RPiService from the Manager and shut down the RPiService.
+            # RPiService disconnects from the Network Manager.
-            self._shutdown()

         def add_numbers(self, a, b, c, d):
             return a + b + c + d